mkoerner/MRG32K3A/README.md

-# MRG32K3A
+# MRG32k3a #

-Simple test implementation of MRG32K3A random number generator.
+Simple test implementation of the MRG32k3 pseudo-random number generator for testing.

+See LICENSE for license information.